General Equipment at Daviess County Public Schools Owensboro, Kentucky

 Pipefitters

-Pipefitters maintaining steam and hot-water distribution systems may have been exposed to pipe covering and block insulation including Johns-Manville Kaylo and Thermobestos, wrapped valve and flange areas using Crane Co.
-Cranite gaskets, steam trap assemblies containing asbestos packing, and asbestos rope gaskets in high-temperature valve applications.
+Pipefitters maintaining steam and hot-water distribution systems may have been exposed to pipe covering and block insulation including calcium silicate pipe insulation** and Thermobestos, wrapped valve and flange areas using Cranite gaskets**, steam trap assemblies containing asbestos packing, and asbestos rope gaskets in high-temperature valve applications.

 Cut, broken, or removed pipe insulation is alleged to have generated respirable fiber concentrations well above background levels.
 Kentucky pipefitters who worked across multiple job sites — including school districts and industrial facilities such as Armco Steel Ashland or LG&E power plants — may have accumulated particularly high cumulative exposures over full working careers.